-An ingrown toenail occurs when one or both of the sides of the toenail grow into the surrounding skin.
+An ingrown toenail occurs when one or both sides of your toenail grow into the surrounding skin.
 This can cause pain, swelling and infection.
-Treatment ranges from antibiotics for infection to minor surgery to remove nail and prevent ongoing problems.

-- badly cut toenails – avoid cutting your toenails too short, or cutting into the corners.
-This can break the natural skin barrier (increasing risk of infection) and allows the skin to fold over your nail edge and the nail to grow into it.
+- Badly cut toenails – cutting your toenails too short or into the corners can break the natural skin barrier.
+This increases the risk of infection and allows your skin to fold over the nail edge and your nail to grow into it.

-- injuries – ingrown toenails can appear after stubbing your toe
+- Foot injuries – ingrown toenails can appear after injuring your toe.

 Typical symptoms include:

 - a red and painful edge of the skin around your toenail

 - pain in that area when wearing shoes due to pressure on your toe

 - a raised area along the toenail edge from an overgrowth of skin.

 If your ingrown toenail gets infected, your toe can become more swollen and the pain and redness can get worse, and sometimes blood or pus can be seen.

 Your doctor will ask you questions about your symptoms and examine your toe to see if it is infected.
 Usually no tests are needed to diagnose an ingrown toenail, other than a possible swab test.